Pop Culture Madness!

 The 1946 Adventures of Superman radio show revealed the 'secret' codes and rituals of the KKK, making it a laughingstock and drying up Klan recruitment almost overnight.

-George Orwell loved a cup of tea so much that in 1946 he published a guide to making it called A Nice Cup Of Tea.
+George Orwell loved a cup of tea so much that 1946, he published a guide called A Nice Cup Of Tea.

-It's a Wonderful Life was considered a box office failure upon release in 1946.
-A clerical error placed the film in the public domain in 1974 causing many local TV networks to play the film for free, popularizing it as a Christmas classic.
+It’s a Wonderful Life was considered a box office failure upon release in 1946.
+A clerical error placed the film in the public domain in 1974, causing many local TV networks to play it for free, popularizing it as a Christmas classic.

-Jacques Heim and Louis Reard designed the first bikini for public consumption, names after the Bikini Atoll in the Marshall Islands.
+Jacques Heim and Louis Reard designed the first bikini for public consumption, named after the Bikini Atoll in the Marshall Islands.

-During a land survey of Sichuan province in China, a forester encountered a tree he'd never seen before, so took a sample.
+During a land survey of Sichuan province in China, a forester encountered a tree he’d never seen before, so he took a sample.
 He came to find it was as yet unknown to science, only previously existing as a fossil.
-It came to be known as the 'Dawn Redwood'.
+It came to be known as the ‘Dawn Redwood.’

-On May 21st, 1946, a US scientist named Louis Slotin was doing experiments to find critical mass when he let a screwdriver slip and accidentally started a fission reaction.
+On May 21st, 1946, a US scientist named Louis Slotin was experimenting to find critical mass when he let a screwdriver slip and accidentally started a fission reaction.

-Kodak customers complained about film developing cloudy.
-Kodak investigated & found the corn husks used for packing was radioactive.
-They discovered something that was not public knowledge; the packaging was exposed to fallout from the world's first nuclear bomb explosion.
+Kodak customers complained about their film developing cloudy.
+Kodak investigated & found the corn husks used for packing were radioactive.
+They discovered something not public knowledge: the packaging was exposed to fallout from the world’s first nuclear bomb explosion.

-After his 1946 plane crash, Howard Hughes decided he did not like the design of the hospital bed he was laying in.
-He called in his engineers and had them design a new bed that would allow someone with severe burns to move freely.
+After his 1946 plane crash, Howard Hughes decided he did not like the design of the hospital bed he was lying in.
+He called in his engineers and had them design a new bed, allowing someone with severe burns to move freely.
 It became the prototype for the modern hospital bed.

 Mother Francis Xavier Cabrini became the first American Saint.

-Rolls Royce didn't start selling cars with body work until 1946.
-Up until then, they only sold the chassis and motor with a recommendation to use Barker & Co Ltd to build a customized body and coach.
+Rolls Royce didn’t start selling cars with bodywork until 1946.
+Until then, they only sold the chassis and motor with a recommendation to use Barker & Co Ltd to build a customized body and coach.

 United Business Company, basically an accounting firm, was founded by Henry and Richard Bloch.
-The company was renamed H & R Block in 1955, and specialized in taxes for businesses nationwide.
+The company was renamed H & R Block in 1955, specializing in taxes for businesses nationwide.

-Sept 1, 1946 The first Formula One Race took place in Turin, Italy and was won by Archille Varzi.
+Sept 1, 1946: The first Formula One Race took place in Turin, Italy, and was won by Achille Varzi.

-During production of the notoriously convoluted 1946 noir classic The Big Sleep, neither the director nor the screenwriters knew if a character was supposed to have commit suicide or been murdered, so they contacted the book's author, Raymond Chandler, and he didn't know either.
+During the production of the notoriously convoluted 1946 noir classic The Big Sleep, neither the director nor the screenwriters knew if a character was supposed to have committed suicide or been murdered, so they contacted the book’s author, Raymond Chandler, and he didn’t know either.

 RIP, Scandals, Sad and Odd News